LaxarJS/shop-demo/docs/tutorials/03_article_browser_widget.md

 *TODO: line numbers*

-For the first feature [*articles*](../../application/widgets/article-browser-widget/widget.json), we allow to configure the name of the resource containing the articles.
+For the first feature *articles*, we allow to configure the name of the resource containing the articles.
-Here is an appropriate JSON schema:
+Here is an appropriate JSON schema that you can add to the *properties* of you [widget descriptor](../../application/widgets/article-browser-widget/widget.json) features:

 ```json
 "articles": {